 Indicator 11.5.2 | Direct economic loss attributed to disasters in relation to global gross domestic product (GDP)

-Singapore is not prone to natural disasters, and data on direct economic loss attributed to fire incidents are not collected.
+Singapore is not prone to natural disasters, and hence data on direct economic loss attributed to natural disasters is nil or negligible.

 Indicator 11.5.3 | (a) Damage to critical infrastructure and (b) number of disruptions to basic services, attributed to disasters

-Singapore is not prone to natural disasters, and data on damage to critical infrastructure and number of disruptions to basic services attributed to fire incidents are not collected.
+Singapore is not prone to natural disasters, and hence data on damage to critical infrastructure and number of disruptions to basic services attributed to natural disasters is nil or negligible.

 11.6